LATEST COVID-19 DEVELOPMENTS:

 AUSTRALIAN CORONAVIRUS NUMBERS:

-* Two overseas-acquired cases were reported, one in NSW and one in Queensland.
+* There were four new overseas-acquired cases: three in NSW and one in Victoria.

 GLOBAL CORONAVIRUS NUMBERS: